maybejustmaybe/mesh-chat/README.md

 You can use the messaging client on the command line by invoking `./chat.js`.

 Required Command Line Arguments:
-- `--repo-path` a path to the IPFS repo to use (if empty/non-existant a new IPFS repo will be initialized)
+- `--repo-path` a path to the IPFS repo to use (if the repo is empty a new IPFS repo will be initialized)
 - `--name` your display name

 There is also a provided example config for running a bootstrap node.